-Under normal, non-flood conditions, the lake releases water through its outlet channel located at the base of the dam.
-Typically, the outflow of the reservoir matches the inflow as long as the conservation pool can be maintained at the 836' level.
+A Leader in Integrated Water Resources Management SERVING FIVE RIVER BASINS IN FIVE STATES At the Heart of the Upper Mississippi River System Under normal, non-flood conditions, the lake releases water through its outlet channel located at the base of the dam.
+Typically the outflow of the reservoir matches the inflow as long as the conservation pool can be maintained at the 836' level.
 The outlet channel is a single circular concrete conduit, 22 feet in diameter, located at the bottom of the west bluff.
-The control structure is located at the upstream end of the conduit and houses three gates having the capability to release a maximum outflow of 21,000 cubic feet of water per second (cfs); approximately 157,500 gallons per second, when the reservoir is nearly full and all the head pressure from the high lake level is pushing water out the conduit.
+The control structure is located at the upstream end of the conduit and houses three gates, which have the capability of releasing a maximum outflow of 21,000 cubic feet of water per second (cfs), approximately 157,500 gallons per second, when the reservoir is nearly full and all the head pressure from the high lake level is pushing water out the conduit.
 A stilling basin is provided to dissipate the energy of the discharge from the outlet conduit.

 During high inflow conditions, the pool level will rise as releases are kept low to minimize downstream flooding.
 In this situation, inflows typically exceed outflows while flood waters are being stored.
 As the pool rises, the water level will eventually reach the lake's flood-control pool level.
-When the lake pool level exceeds full flood control level.
-Saylorville Lake will release water through its conduit pipe and over the spillway.
+When the lake pool level exceeds full flood control level, Saylorville Lake will release water through its conduit pipe and over the spillway.

-The spillway is designed to pass excessive inflows when the lake exceeds its flood-control pool.
+The spillway is designed to pass excessive inflows when the lake exceeds its flood-control pools.
 Without a spillway, the lake could not be operated to release large inflows and the water levels would continue to rise.
 High lake water levels could cause overtopping of the dam and possibly cause erosion of the downstream side of the structure.

-During flood control operations, weather parameters are evaluated on an hourly basis to consider rainfall in the drainage area above the lake; rainfall below the lake; and National Weather Service rainfall predictions over a 24hour period.
+During flood control operations, weather parameters are evaluated on an hourly basis to consider rainfall in the drainage area above the lake; rainfall below the lake; and National Weather Service rainfall predictions over a 24-hour period.
 This information is used by the Corps to anticipate inflows to the lake and make adjustments to release rates to conserve flood storage capacity and minimize both up-river and down-river flooding.